 Unstructured data is information that is not arranged according to a preset data model or schema, and therefore cannot be stored in a traditional relational database or RDBMS.
 Text and multimedia are two common types of unstructured content.
 Many business documents are unstructured, as are email messages, videos, photos, webpages, and audio files.

-From 80 to 90 percent of data generated and collected by organizations, is unstructured,, and its volumes are growing rapidly — many times faster than the rate of growth for structured databases.
+From 80% to 90% of data generated and collected by organizations is unstructured, and its volumes are growing rapidly — many times faster than the rate of growth for structured databases.

 Unstructured data stores contain a wealth of information that can be used to guide business decisions.
 However, unstructured data has historically been very difficult to analyze.
 With the help of AI and machine learning, new software tools are emerging that can search through vast quantities of it to uncover beneficial and actionable business intelligence.

-Let’s take structured data first: It’s usually stored in a relational database or RDBMS, and is sometimes referred to as relational data.
-It can be easily mapped into designated fields — for example, for zip codes, phone numbers, and credit cards, respectively.
+Let’s take structured data first: it’s usually stored in a relational database or RDBMS, and is sometimes referred to as relational data.
+It can be easily mapped into designated fields — for example, fields for zip codes, phone numbers, and credit cards.
 Data that conforms to RDBMS structure is easy to search, both with human-defined queries and with software.

 Beyond that, the lack of consistent internal structure doesn’t conform to what typical data mining systems can work with.
 As a result, companies have largely been unable to tap into value-laden data like customer interactions, rich media, and social network conversations.
 Robust tools for doing so are only now being developed and commercialized.

 Unstructured data can be created by people or generated by machines.

 Here are some examples of the human-generated variety: